Our facilities

 Medical Radiologic Technology

-Credential type Diploma International applicants Not open to international applicants time-outline.svg 22 months
+Credential type Diploma International applicants International applicants accepted time-outline.svg 22 months

 Through courses in anatomy, patient care, radiographic techniques and X-ray equipment train to properly position patients and record images of disease or injury as a medical radiologic technologist for hospitals, clinics, or public health agencies.